Encyclopedia entry

 In and out of competition

-Section S2 substances are prohibited at all times (in and out of competition).
-There is no "wash-out window" that makes these substances safe to use during the off-season for a tested athlete; metabolite detection windows extend well beyond use periods, and any positive test is a violation.
+These substances are prohibited at all times (in and out of competition).
+There is no detection-free or wash-out interval for these substances; metabolite detection windows extend well beyond any use period and any positive test is a violation.

 Therapeutic use exemptions (TUEs)